 Castle Island has passed through the ownership of two famous families the Mc Greevy’s and the Mac Dermots.

-The island is sometimes referred to as Mac Dermots Island to this day.
+The island is sometimes referred to as The Rock to this day.
 We first hear of a castle Island when the Annals of Loch Cé report that it was burned down in 1187 by lightning.
 It is written in the Annals of Lough Cé (A chronicle of Irish affairs from A.D.
 1014 to A.D.
 1590) that Lady McGreevy haunts the Castle on Castle Island.

 The castle featured in the final act of the conquest of Connacht in 1235, by Richard de Burgo whose army included 500 mounted knights.
 The castle came under siege, first by a raft-mounted perrier (catapult), and then by fire ships comprising wood stripped from the nearby town of Ardcarne.